 Semantic variant primary progressive aphasia

-- Struggling to name objects
+- Not being able to name objects.

 Logopenic variant primary progressive aphasia

 - Trouble understanding spoken language, particularly long sentences.